- Makita and Milwaukee: What’s the difference?

 Milwaukee models are lightweight and compact.

-They are great if you’re considering something portable, plus they come with variable speeds, making them capable of handling a wide range of materials.
+And are great if you’re considering something portable, plus they come with variable speeds, making another capable tool for handling a wide range of sanding different materials.

 What about belt sanders?